guille2306/backuppc_check_pool/README.md

 # Use

-To start a check run the script as the _backuppc_ user.
+To start a check run the script as the _backuppc_ user, ideally with a cron job.
 The configuration is simple:

 - _dir_file_ is an external file that saves the last sub-folder of the cpool that was checked by the script.
 It must be initialized before the first run, usually to "00".

 - _dir_base_ is the base folder for the cpool files.
 The script will check the files located at "$base_pool_folder/cpool".

 - _dir_run_ is the number of sub-folders the script will check during each run.
 By default the script checks 4 sub-folders per run, so it takes 32 days to sequentially check the full pool.

 - _check_method_ selects the method to use for the standard check.
 Possible values are zlib, pigz, and zcat.
 Possible errors encountered when using zlib and pigz will be re-checked using BackupPC_zcat.

 # Thanks

 To Alexander Kobel that originally [gave me the idea](https://sourceforge.net/p/backuppc/mailman/message/36379588/) of the script.
 To Craig Barratt for the great piece of software that is [BackupPC](https://backuppc.github.io/backuppc/).

 # Copyright